• Skip to primary navigation

 3. The proposed estate must have a good title that can be sub-leased to individual allottees/purchasers of the housing units

-4. Housing units under the proposed project must fall within the target price not more than N5.0 million.
-This is so that they can be affordable to NHF contributor/buyers within the range of low-to medium-income earners.
+4. Housing units under the proposed project must fall within the target price of not more than N5.0 million.
+This is so that they can be affordable to NHF contributors/buyers within the range of low-to medium-income earners.
 Also, these units shall be in line with the type plans specified by FMBN.
 In addition, the developer must finance units falling outside the target type plans.

 5. There must have been a firm commitment from buyers/allottees of the housing units.
 Therefore, for this purpose, a named accredited Primary Mortgage Institution is to be identified in order to facilitate the introduction of the project to prospective buyers/allottees who must be contributors to the National Housing Fund (NHF).
 Also, the associated PMI must confirm the relationship and forward a marketing plan for the disposal of the housing units.